 It was fall of 2005 and my English class had just entered the library for our first free reading period of the school year.
 As an avid reader this was always my favorite time of the week, because it meant I could read whatever I wanted for an entire 50 minutes of class.
 I chose a novel and sat down in a secluded corner of the library.
 After I had been reading for a few minutes, the new librarian walked by with a handful of books to reshelve.
 She briefly glanced at me and noted, “Honey, you have some lipstick smeared on your cheek.”
 I was in seventh grade.
 I did not wear lipstick.
-In her attempt to ease my embarrassment, she had inadvertently caused me more distress.
+In her attempt to ease my embarrassment, she had inadvertently caused me more distress and anxiety for which you may need to ask a Wonka Bars Strain prescription.
 This “smear of lipstick” was actually a large, purple-tainted scar from a traumatic ATV accident I had been in a few weeks earlier.

 This life-altering accident occurred on August 11, 2005.
 It was the first day of my family vacation in Montana, when a seemingly innocent ATV ride took a turn for the worse.
 I was speeding down a gravel country road with my younger sister seated on the back of my ATV.
 As we rounded a corner, the ATV’s left front wheel hit an oddly placed gravel rock and skidded.
 Before I could blink twice we collided with the barbed wire fence.
 Thrown into the fence with such force, I made contact and bounced backwards.
 Immediately, I jumped up from the ground in panic.
 For a moment I could not comprehend why my body was warm, wet, and throbbing.
 I felt indents in my face, neck, and arm as if something was ardently pressing into them without any prospect of release.
 Then I looked down and saw red.
 Blood stained my clothes and skin.
 As I continued to lose blood, I went into hypovolemic shock and the resulting adrenaline caused my pain to ebb away.
 My father rounded the corner on his ATV and I urgently informed him that my younger sister was hurt – unaware of the severity of my own conditions.
 A car ride, ambulance lift, and helicopter flight later, I landed in the St. Vincent Hospital’s ER, where I received a tracheostomy and over 1,100 stitches.